OverlordAlex/Fitocrazy/README.md

 # Out of Scope
+- allow selection of colours for resting/work/etc
 - tint of chips should be per bodypart - right now its ordered by most frequent
 - bring points to the spinners on exercise type for more flexibility?
-- most common exercises should be based on similar exercises already in workout?
+[SOLVED!] most common exercises should be based on similar exercises already in workout?
 - BUG: buttons dont line up with spinners in adding exercise (problem only if the spinner is empty) - should happen once in entire app lifecycle
-- workout creation based on body part (not needed - can create via search by bodypart on adding exercises)
-- multiple of same set should show better in current workout - collapse? (not needed, is fine in practice)
+- multiple of same set should show better in current workout - collapse? (not needed, is fine in practice) [no longer triggers] BUG: "enter" when creating a new exercise component does weird stuff (should trim+enter) [no longer triggers] BUG: adding first set is swallowed when rep edit text has focus (toast shows! inputs cleared) - related to achievements? worked on latest exercise but not earlier
+[no longer triggers] BUG: I have animations turned off... lol [no longer triggers] Bug: app not installed when starting from bottom bar icon [no longer triggers] BUG: Search is not working